 But perhaps the best part of visiting the Alcazar is its amazing gardens.
 They're a lush, exotic, labyrinthian paradise, encompassing 80% of the Alcázar grounds.
 The Baths of Dona Maria de Padilla are perhaps the most striking and frequently visited spot in the Alcázar Gardens.

 The Alcazar is also now famous as a Game of Thrones filming location.
 In the smash HBO series, the gardens became Sunspear, the ancestral home of the Martels in Dorne.
 Scenes from the show are filmed in the balconies of Pedro's Palace, the Ambassador's Hall, the Charles V Pavilion, and the Maria Padilla Baths.

 Day 2: Dinner & Drinks

-In the evening, amble up to the La Alameda neighborhood.
+In the evening, amble up to the hipster haven of La Alameda.
 This is Seville's trendy bohemian district, situated around the Plaza Alameda de Hercules.
-This not-so-touristy neighborhood of Seville has lively local pubs, parks, boutiques, and chic galleries.
+This not-so-touristy neighborhood of Seville has lively local pubs, parks, boutiques, chic galleries, and Roman era columns.